Angel-125/Mk-33/ReleaseFolder/GameData/WildBlueIndustries/Mk-33/Readme.txt

 Changes

 - Added Waterfall effects support- thanks Roger! :)
+- The Mk-33 Nose Cone is now animated and can open and close like its docking nose cone cousin.

 ---LICENSE---
 Art Assets, including .mu, .png, and .dds files are copyright 2020 by Michael Billard, All Rights Reserved.